stoeps13/connections-doc/source/admin/install/t_silent_install_create_response.md

         -   To add applications, select the applications that you want to add in the Application Selection pane.

+            !!! note
-            **Note:** Ensure that all the currently installed applications are also selected.
+    Ensure that all the currently installed applications are also selected.

         -   To remove applications, clear the check boxes of the applications that you want to remove in the Application Selection pane.
         For more information, see the [Modifying the installation in interactive mode](t_modify_installation.md) topic.